 The Hands on Banking® Experience is a “real-world” money management simulation, designed for high school students and young adults, that helps teach important financial education concepts such as budgeting, comparison shopping, and evaluating needs, wants, and tradeoffs in a relevant and engaging way.

-During the activity, each student will be assigned a profile detailing their career, income, and family information.
-They will then interact with 13 stations that mimic real life expenses such as clothing, groceries, housing, transportation, and more.
+Each participant is assigned a profile detailing their career, income, and family information.
+Then they make decisions about real-life expenses such as clothing, groceries, housing, transportation, and more – 13 topics in all.

-During the Hands on Banking Experience, you will set up the 13 stations around the room and students will travel to each station with their profile and budget worksheet.
+In this version, you will print the materials below and set up 13 stations around the room.
+Participants will travel to each station with their profile and budget worksheet.

 1 – IMPLEMENTATION GUIDE